aleksds/bates_galaxies_lab/README.md

 This code reads in images of the same galaxy in three filters and makes "postage stamp" visualizations with the goal of providing a qualitative sense for how the morphology of the galaxy and its luminosity change as a function of wavelength.
+This code is expanded upon in bgl_aper_phot.py and bgl_pix_vis.py.

 # bgl_pix_vis.py